Snowflake-Labs/sfquickstarts/site/devlabs/vhol_fivetran.md

 <!---![Preferences - step 1](assets/vhol_fivetran/image59.png)  -->
 <img src="assets/vhol_fivetran/image59.png" width="500">

-8. Click on Notifications.
+8. Click on **Notifications**.
 ![Preferences - step 2](assets/vhol_fivetran/image137.png)

-9. Select All, which will send notifications to your email address and this UI (in the Notifications tile in the upper right).
+9. Select **All**, which will send notifications to your email address and this UI (in the Notifications tile in the upper right).
 ![Preferences - step 3](assets/vhol_fivetran/image100.png)

 10. Now let’s create your Fivetran account.
-Click on the Partner Connect tile at the top of the UI...
+Click on the **Partner Connect** tile at the top of the UI...
 <!--- ![Create Fivetran Account - step 1](assets/vhol_fivetran/image89.png)  -->
 <img src="assets/vhol_fivetran/image89.png" width="500">

 11. ...and then click on the Fivetran tile inside Snowflake Partner Connect. (if you aren’t in the ACCOUNTADMIN role you’ll receive a warning.
 Go back and complete steps 6-9.)
 ![Create Fivetran Account - step 2](assets/vhol_fivetran/image134.png)

-12. Click on Connect.
+12. Click on **Connect**.
 ![Create Fivetran Account - step 2](assets/vhol_fivetran/image122.png)

-13. Click on Activate in the pop-up that appears.
+13. Click on **Activate** in the pop-up that appears.
 This will open a new browser tab and take you to Fivetran where you will enter a password for the trial account.
 ![Create Fivetran Account - step 3](assets/vhol_fivetran/image61.png)

 <!-- ------------------------ -->